 • Embracing mindful movement.
 As you may have noticed, a big theme here is mindfulness.
 While you can force yourself to do all kinds of healthy things, if you're not doing them mindfully from a place of self-care, you're almost certain to burn out on them and find yourself right back where you started.
 Exercise is no exception, and since it's so beneficial for your overall health, not to mention your gut microbiome, it's well worth finding a kind of exercise you can really fall in love with.
 Don't be afraid to think outside the box, and remember, you'll almost certainly see better results if you're involving your brain in your training and really being aware of what's happening in your body, instead of mindlessly forcing yourself through it.15

-• Rebalance your gut microbiome so it favors beneficial bacteria.
-If you're hoping to tip the scales towards your ideal weight, then you'll need to make sure that you give your body the bacterial allies it needs to get there.
+• Replenish your gut microbiome so it favors beneficial bacteria.
+If you're hoping to tip the scales in your quest towards healthy weight management, then you'll need to make sure that you give your body the bacterial allies it needs to get there.
 Besides avoiding things that deplete beneficial bacteria (including overzealous hygiene and cleaning habits, not sleeping enough, and being exposed to antibiotics in food and medication), try to also stay away from things that feed undesirable bacteria (like a diet high in sugar and processed foods and a sedentary lifestyle where you spend a lot of time indoors).

-You may also want to consider going straight to the source of weight loss support by repopulating your gut with beneficial bacteria.
+You may also want to consider going straight to the source of weight management support by replenishing your gut with beneficial bacteria.
 If you've never really thought about your bacterial balance before, it's almost certain that your microbiome is out of balance––there are just so many aspects of modern life that deplete the good guys.

-One of the easiest ways to repopulate your gut while supporting your optimal weight is with a premium probiotic specifically designed to naturally remove barriers to weight loss, like Hyperbiotics Better Body.
-Formulated with prebiotic Orafti P95 to help beneficial bacteria set up shop in your gut and white kidney bean extract to reduce the impact of carbs, Better Body also includes six targeted strains of bacteria specifically chosen to mitigate the effects of modern Western living that can be so challenging for weight maintenance.
+One of the easiest ways to replenish your gut while supporting your weight management efforts is with a premium probiotic like Hyperbiotics Better Body.
+Formulated with prebiotic Orafti P95 to help beneficial bacteria set up shop in your gut and white kidney bean extract to help reduce the impact of carbs, Better Body also includes six targeted strains of bacteria specifically chosen to buffer the effects of modern Western living that can be so challenging for weight management.

-Having the tools, the knowledge, and the self-care plan to truly support your body as it works towards reaching your ideal weight can really make all the difference.
-With the right blend of self-love, good habits, and quality probiotic support, you might see all those weight loss efforts start to pay off sooner than you think!
+Having the tools, the knowledge, and the self-care plan to truly support your body can really make all the difference.
+With the right blend of self-love, good habits, and quality probiotic support, you might see all those weight management efforts start to pay off sooner than you think!

 1. Van Dijk, S.J., Molloy P.L.
 Varlini, H., Morrison, J.L. . . .
 Muhlhausler, B.S.
 (2015).
 Epigenetics and human obesity.
 International Journal of Obesity, 39, 85–97. doi: 10.1038/ijo.2014.34